sun-jiao/sun-jiao.github.io/_posts/2025-06-04-agab-and-mechanical-idealism-en.md

 Under this definition, being transgender is not a passive, objectively existing state, but an individual's non-conformity with and resistance to externally imposed rigid social norms, an active act of self-empowerment.
-It begins with the internal refusal to accept imposed norms and a commitment to one's own experiential truth, regardless of whether this leads to external action.
-It addresses the specificity of gender issues under the current social construction and can attract broader support from those resisting oppression beyond gender issues by relying on a narrative of resistance.
+It begins with the internal refusal to accept imposed norms, regardless of whether this leads to external action.
+This definition mentions the specificity of gender issues under the current social construction and can attract broader support from those resisting oppression beyond gender issues by relying on a narrative of resistance.

 However, this definition is too abstract and lacks operability in daily life.
 Nobody's social gendering pattern can be completely the same with others.
 And what constitutes "discomfort"?
 What constitutes "resistance"?
 It is